Photography Tips

 - With digital photography, you don’t have to wait for the perfect shot and the perfect lighting.
 Get a picture first, and then wait for the a better shot.
 You never know if the animal will move to make a better picture or just walk away, and the shot is lost.

-- Bring a light-weight tripod.
+- Bring a light-weight tripod or selfie stick.

 - Take lots and lots of pictures!